Mount Saint Dominic Academy

 Mount St. Dominic Academy is a four-year Catholic college preparatory school for young women located in Caldwell, in Essex County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades.
 The school was founded in 1892 by the Dominican Sisters of Caldwell.
 It is located within the Roman Catholic Archdiocese of Newark.

-As of the 2021–22 school year, the school had an enrollment of 229 students and 26 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.8:1.
-The school's student body was 71.6% (164) White, 9.2% (21) Hispanic, 9.2% (21) two or more races, 7.0% (16) Black and 3.1% (7) Asian.
+As of the 2023–24 school year, the school had an enrollment of 254 students and 32.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.8:1.

 History

 Founded in Jersey City, New Jersey in 1892, the school moved to Caldwell in 1912.
 A new building was completed in 1915, providing space for dormitories and other school facilities.

 Description

 Mount St. Dominic Academy has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1934.
 MSDA is a member of the New Jersey Association of Independent Schools, the National Coalition of Girls' Schools (NCGS), and the Dominican Association of Secondary Schools.
-Sister Frances Sullivan '60, O.P., is the Head of School.
+Juliette M. Picciano, is the Head of School.
 The school, whose motto is "empowering young women", has a graduation rate and a college acceptance rate of 100%.
 Students are accepted into and attend some of the most highly regarded colleges and universities nationwide.

 The school shares a campus with Caldwell University and the Sisters of Saint Dominic that covers 21 acres.
 Facilities include science labs, an athletic center and a 400+ seat performing arts center.

 Study, prayer, community, and service are the basis of religious education at Mount St. Dominic Academy.
 The Siena Service Program is a four-year community service program that consists of a specific number of hours of approved service at in-school or outside agencies.
 The Mount not only focuses on college prep, but career readiness as well.
 The special academic programs include Senior Capstone, L.E.O.
 Program, Health Science & Social Justice Endorsements Program, Robotics, and optional participation with OneSchoolhouse.

 Mount St. Dominic Academy provides students with a wide range of honors classes, including Mathematics, Literature, Biology, Chemistry, Physics, Anatomy, U.S. History, Modern World History, Spanish, and French.
-Advanced Placement AP Courses include Biology, Calculus AB, Calculus BC, Chemistry, English Literature and Composition, English Language and Composition, French Language and Culture, Physics, Psychology, Spanish, Spanish Language and Culture, and Statistics, US Government and Politics, U.S. History, and World History.
+Advanced Placement AP Courses include Biology, Calculus AB, Calculus BC, Chemistry, English Literature and Composition, English Language and Composition, French Language and Culture, Physics, Psychology, Spanish, Spanish Language and Culture, Statistics, US Government and Politics, U.S. History, and World History.
 Graduates from the Mount's class of 2020 were accepted into over 100 schools and were awarded more than $17 million in scholarships and grants.
 A number of students receive commendation in the National Merit Scholarship Program and recognition in the National Hispanic Scholar Award.